xerpi/fakemote/README.md

 4) Run d2x cIOS Installer and install the cIOS

 ## Usage
-- You can install [Priiloader](https://wii.guide/priiloader.html) and change the IOS slot to use when running System Menu and disc games
+- You can install [Priiloader](https://wii.guide/priiloader.html) and change the IOS slot to use when running System Menu and disc games:
+   - [Enter Priiloader Menu](https://wii.guide/priiloader.html#section-iii---entering-priiloader) > Settings > Use System Menu IOS (off) > IOS to use for SM (System Menu)
 - You can configure your USB loader to specify the IOS slot to use when running the loader and/or games

 ## Notes